miketerpak/needs-params/README.md

 These preset middlewares are used to require that no values be sent

-`needs.no.params` - Don't accept any parameters through the body or query string
+`needs.no.body` - Don't accept any parameters in the body

+`needs.no.querystring` - Don't accept any parameters in the querystring

+`needs.no.spat` - Don't accept any parameters in the URL

 `needs.no.headers` - Don't accept any headers